The Open Economics Working Group of the Open Knowledge Foundation

 23rd of June 2011, 7pm GMT+1 (British Summer Time)

 We would like to invite you to join in – the Skype meeting will also be a great opportunity to learn about the Open Economics Working Group and explore the various ways in which you can contribute.
-To participate in the meeting, please drop a mail to guo.xu@okfn.org along with your Skype-id, so we can add you to the session.
+To participate in the meeting, please drop a mail to [email protected] along with your Skype-id, so we can add you to the session.
 In the meantime, feel free to join our mailing list to stay updated.

-3rd place in World Bank contest
+Third Place in World Bank Contest

-April 27, 2011 in Uncategorized
+- April 27, 2011 in Announcements, Yourtopia

 A few months back, we launched a simple app that allows anyone to say what kind of world, what “YourTopia”, they would like to live in.
 Created with the help of the new OKF Working Group Group on Economics, we submitted the app to the World Bank Apps4Development competition: Two days ago, the World Bank President Zoellick finally announced the winners of the competition and we are delighted to say that Yourtopia has been awarded the 3rd prize at the World Bank Apps4Development competition, chosen among over 100 other submissions.